N3VERS4YDIE/web-dev-eam/final-project/README.md

 The objective is to create a web application mainly with PHP and SQL to manage the CRUD of the following modules: Stock, Shopping and Products.
 > [!NOTE]
 > To enhance the user experience, it is highly recommended to incorporate **AJAX**.
 This will allow for seamless data updates without requiring page refreshes.
-I plan to implementat this feature later.
+I plan to implement this feature later.

 ## Overview